prettier/prettier-eslint-cli/README.md

 > **NOTE:** It is recommended that you keep your files under source control and committed
 > before running `prettier-eslint --write` as it will overwrite your files!

+#### --list-different

+Instead of printing the formatted version of the files to the terminal, `prettier-eslint` will log the name of the files that are different from the expected formatting.
+This can be usefull when using `prettier-eslint` in a version control system hook to inform the committer which files need to be formatted.

 #### --stdin

 Accept input via `stdin`.
 For example: